JohannesStutz/100-days-of-code/r1-log.md

 Got the URL customization for Be Productive working!!
 It's getting more and more an actually useful tool.
 Still missing are notifications for Linux / Mac.
 Can't test those, unfortunately.
 [Readme](https://github.com/JohannesStutz/beproductive#be-productive)

 ### R1D15
-Picked up an older project that I want to finished.
+- Picked up an older project that I want to finished.
 Building detection in satellite images.
-No commit to Github unfortunately, only worked in Colab notebooks.
+- No commit to Github unfortunately, only worked in Colab notebooks.
-FINALLY started using [Weights & Biases](https://wandb.ai/)!
+- FINALLY started using [Weights & Biases](https://wandb.ai/)!
 Why didn't I do this earlier?
+- Tried new loss function: weighted cross entropy.
+Breakthrough!
+Together with XResNet34 a significant improvement of metric (Dice 0.55 instead of ~0.40)

 ### R1D16
 Sunday break

 ### R1D17
-Continued working on the satellite project.
-Lots and lots of model runs with different architectures and hyperparameters.
+- Continued working on the satellite project.
+- Lots and lots of model runs with different architectures and hyperparameters.
 Not too much progress unfortunately.
 But cool to use W&B for training run tracking, this was a pain before!
+- Experimented with Mish activation function & Ranger optimizer (though not much success, ReLU worked better in my project).